 A Free, Multimedia Website Curriculum Resource.
 Grades 6 – 8.

 Discover this free, multimedia website that helps middle school students learn about the Holocaust from the stories of young people who survived.
 Through online discussions and engaging activities, students gain a personal connection to history and explore issues of ethics and personal responsibility.
 The site integrates 13 first-person accounts of Holocaust survivors told through video, narratives, and primary documents.
 These are accompanied by writing, history, and geography activities; primary sources and artifacts for interpretation; online discussions; and suggested research projects.
 Coming of Age is aligned with the National Standards for World History and NCTE Standards for the English Language Arts for Middle and Secondary Schools.

 Each year, the Museum receives requests from teachers for support in planning meaningful Holocaust commemoration ceremonies at their schools.
-The Zachor Kit contains detailed instructions about planning a ceremony as well as various resources.
+The Zachor Guide contains detailed instructions about planning a ceremony as well as various resources.

 What?!
 This Old Thing?

 Student Workbook/Paperback, 22 pages.
 Grades 3-6. $2.75